-In an earlier article we talked about Moore’s law, and how it influences the trend in improvement for computer processors.
-This is what Fred Schlachter, an expert on this subject, has to say about this: “There is no Moore’s Law for batteries.
+In our next article we talk about Moore’s law, and how it influences the trend in improvement for computer processors.
+This is what Fred Schlachter, an expert on this subject, has to say about this: “there is no Moore’s Law for batteries.
 The reason there is a Moore’s Law for computer processors is that electrons are small and they do not take up space on a chip.
 Chip performance is limited by the lithography technology used to fabricate the chips; as lithography improves ever smaller features can be made on processors.
 Batteries are not like this.
 Ions, which transfer charge in batteries, are large, and they take up space, as do anodes, cathodes, and electrolytes.
 A D-cell battery stores more energy than an AA-cell.
 Potentials in a battery are dictated by the relevant chemical reactions, thus limiting eventual battery performance.
 Significant improvement in battery capacity can only be made by changing to a different chemistry.”

 Since the invention of the Lithium-Ion battery there have been many tweaks, like changing the consistency of the electrolyte-fluid, which makes sure the charged particles can move around.
 This method extents the battery life-cycle, but isn’t the big break-through that everyone is hoping for.
 It is very likely it is going to take many years to find a better combination than Lithium-Ion.
 The next big battery innovation will probably be something unexpected, like replacing the lithium with magnesium or sodium, or batteries made from molten aluminum, or filled with silicon.
 Or maybe something completely different!